JakubIllner/jakubillner.github.io/_posts/2022-08-05-private-hybrid-dns-in-oci.markdown

 Label - e.g., `mgmtfra` for DNS Label of Management VCN in Frankfurt region, or `mgmtlhr` for DNS Label of Management VCN in London region.

-With this naming convention, on-premises DNS Server may forward DNS queries to domain `*fra.oraclevcn.com` to hub listener in Frankfurt Management VCN; and DNS queries to domain `*lhr.oraclevcn.com` to hub listener in London Management VCN.
+With this naming convention, on-premises DNS Server may forward DNS queries to domains `*fra.oraclevcn.com` to hub listener in Frankfurt Management VCN; and DNS queries to domains `*lhr.oraclevcn.com` to hub listener in London Management VCN.

 ## Security Lists and Firewalls